sgmills2/fairhome/research/README.md

-# AFairHome.org Cost-Benefit Research & Analysis
+# AFairHome.org Cost-Impact Research & Analysis

-A comprehensive cost-benefit analysis tool for affordable housing initiatives in Chicago, specifically designed to quantify the economic impact of the AFairHome.org website portal.
+A comprehensive Cost-Impact analysis tool for affordable housing initiatives in Chicago, specifically designed to quantify the economic impact of the AFairHome.org website portal.

 ## 🏠 Project Overview